pantheon-systems/documentation/source/_docs/wp-cfm.md

 <div class="alert alert-info" role="alert">
 <h4 class="info">Note</h4>
-<p markdown="1">WP-CFM should only be used in Dev and Multidev environments, where the code base is writable.
+<p markdown="1">WP-CFM should only be used to write changes to code in Dev and Multidev environments, where the code base is writable.
 Cloning databases between environments before saving WP-CFM bundles can result in loss of data.</p>
 </div>

 ## Install and Deploy WP-CFM